Roof Replacement in Chapel Hill, Hillsborough, NC & Surrounding Areas

 - Roof seams

 Another place to check for leaks and other issues is around the seams of your roof, also referred to as flashings.
-The climate here in the southeast is tough on roofs given our high humidity and drastic temperature fluctuations.
+The climate here in the southeast is tough on roofs because of our high humidity and drastic temperature fluctuations.
 It is not uncommon for our temperatures to fluctuate 60 degrees in a 12-hour time period.
 These drastic changes create additional stress on a roof.
 Because of this, roofing contractors often recommend lining roof valleys with sheet metal before placing the shingles on top.
 These seams are one of the most important parts of your roof since rain and snow flow down these valleys into the gutters.
 If there are problems with your roof, they are likely to start at the seams.

 - Gutter Inspection